 On February 19, 2013, the BOD of Nakeen approved the filing of the amended Articles and Plan of Merger using the 2012 audited financial statements.
 The amended articles and plan was filed to the SEC on July 24, 2013 to amend certain provision on the Articles and Plan of Merger.
 On February 11, 2015, SEC denied the petition to amend the plan of merger.
 The Company filed for a request for reconsideration to approve the petition.
-As of April 28, 2023, the motion for reconsideration is still pending before the SEC.
+On August 2, 2022, the motion for reconsideration has been denied before the SEC.
+Nakeen Corporation and ABERDI shall continue to operate as a separate entity based on its primary purpose of existence.